Reader:

 First, if possible, I recommend finding an independent counselor (not one affiliated with an adoption agency) with adoption experience to help you and your daughter navigate her pregnancy and her consideration of adoption.
 The lone fact that she is only fifteen-years-old doesn’t mean that adoption is the best decision for her and her baby.
 An independent counselor can help your daughter explore all of her options.
 It would also be wise to seek legal counsel, since the rights of the biological father need to be taken into consideration.

-I believe what you are asking is about open adoption vs. a closed adoption.
+open adoption vs. a closed adoption.
 There are actually three degrees of openness in adoption: open, semi-open, and closed.
 An open adoption often involves the birth mother having open and ongoing communication with the adoptive family.
 It’s important to note that in most states, an open adoption is not legally enforceable.
 Open adoptions might involve visits, pictures, letters, e-mails, texts, phone calls, and social media connections.
 Both parties (the adoptive parents and the birth parents) tend to freely share information, allowing the child to have access to both a relationship with the biological parents and access to medical information, birth family traditions, and extended birth family relationships.
 Open adoption is not the same or similar to co-parenting a child.

 A semi-open adoption is the middle-of-the-road option.
 There might be some communication, one-way or two-way, between parties, but some information might be withheld, like phone numbers, last names, and addresses.
 Communication might be mediated by a third-party, such as an adoption agency or adoption attorney.

-A closed adoption is the most private form of openness.
+openness.
 This is when neither party has much information about one another, and communication is non-existent.
 Closed adoptions were very common fifty years ago.

 Open adoption has become increasingly popular in domestic infant adoption and even in foster care and international adoption.
 This is because many experts believe that adoptees (people who were adopted) benefit from having access to their birth family: medical history, relationship, family traditions.
 Furthermore, some biological parents gain reassurance and joy from having an ongoing and open relationship with the child they placed for adoption.
 Some birth parents have remarked that having an open adoption can be an important part of their healing process.